hectorromerodev/simon-colors/readme.md

 ## Create a simon says game with vanillaJs.

 # What I learned
-### I learn to use pure vanillaJs to do an interactive app, I use events emitters, arrays, and the mythical .bind(this) to retain this on determinated parts of the app.
+### I learn to use pure vanillaJs to do an interactive app, I learned to add a cdn plug-in to the project and use it, I use events emitters, arrays, and the mythical .bind(this) to retain this on determinated parts of the app.
 ### Also I learned how to use Github pages to host static web pages.

 # How it looks